 If you stand accused of murder, it is necessary to seek the professional expertise of a law firm with an esteemed reputation, a core of hardworking attorneys, and an ethos held company-wide that every man and woman deserves a fair and balanced trial.
-At Kaplan Lawyers PC, we offer just that.
+At Tucker Lawyers PC, we offer just that.
 We believe in handling all cases with proficiency, compassion and equanimity- our trademark characteristics.

 New York State Law holds particularly severe penalties for those found guilty of murder.
 While New York State does not employ the death penalty, it does enforce long prison sentences for murderers, often disallowing parole for repeat or particularly heinous offenders.

 Due to the severity of murder allegations, murder trials are treated with utmost attention, and therefore the highest prosecutorial diligence, and so are amongst the hardest charges to beat.
-This is why it is especially important to enlist the help of Kaplan Lawyers.
+This is why it is especially important to enlist the help of Tucker Lawyers.

 We believe that knowledge is power.
 The more you know about your circumstances, the better suited you’ll be to fight the charges at hand.
 That’s why we’ve compiled these facts about the laws that govern murder charges, in their multifaceted entirety.
 The codification of New York State Law breaks murder charges into two separate degrees: 1st and 2nd degree murder.